 The group projects at KLC always have a social focus, working with the Design Changes Lives Foundation to contribute to some kind of community development.
 This will involve analysing complex interior spaces, looking at specialised areas of design interest, developing research summaries & rationales and presenting professional documentation.
 Working within a design team helps students to develop their interpersonal skills and learn about professional practice within a design team.

 Design Project 8 - Final Major Project (continued)

 Finishing the course with further professional skills for the industry students will look at developing design ideas into a professional dossier, advanced visual communication of a project, advanced budgeting and creating a professional portfolio of work.
 Understanding of business skills such as marketing for interior designers and setting up your own studio are also included.
-At the end of the Foundation Degree course, the KLC Careers Service also offers 121 sessions for portfolio and CV advice, internships and interviews.
+At the end of the BA Degree course, the KLC Careers Service also offers 121 sessions for portfolio and CV advice, internships and interviews.

 Terms Eleven and Twelve

 Dissertation - 5,000 Word Historical and Critical Dissertation

 Report 1 - Professional Practice & Business Administration

 The course begins with a refresher on using key software and communication techniques in interior design.
 Lectures and workshops on professional practice and construction techniques provide insight into working as a designer.
 The first term also covers topics designing for business, advanced space planning, sustainability and environmental concerns for the design industry.
 Projects and exercises are designed to challenge students’ creative thinking and mode of communication.
 The first design project will also feature Revit instruction, the newest drawing package utilised within the design industry.
 This design software package will enable the students to model their design proposals three-dimensionally and will assist them in producing relevant working drawing packages.
 By gaining competency with Revit in the first design project, students are allowed to advance their skills through practice in their final design project.